tharindu-wj/serverless-photo-gallery/README.md

 # Photo Gallery App

 > Serverless web application built to showcase and share photos.
 > Admin users can upload and others can see the photos.
-There are option to share public photos as well.
+There is an option to share public photos as well.

 ## Solution Diagram
 ![alt text](./github/solution-diagram.jpg)